Mets–Yankees rivalry: 2009–2019: New stadiums

 On June 26, 2009, the two teams played each other for the first time at Citi Field.
 Alex Rodriguez hit his 564th home run, moving past Reggie Jackson into 11th place on the career home run list.
-The Yankees defeat the Mets 9–1 after the Mets committed three errors that led to four runs in the second inning, the most ever against the Yankees.
-Two days after that, Yankees closer Mariano Rivera, who entered the game to face a batter in the 8th inning, bats against Mets closer Francisco Rodriguez at the top of the 9th inning.
+The Yankees defeated the Mets 9–1 after the Mets committed three errors that led to four runs in the second inning - the most ever against the Yankees.
+Two days after that, Yankees closer Mariano Rivera, who entered the game to face a batter in the 8th inning, batted against Mets closer Francisco Rodriguez at the top of the 9th inning.
 Rivera drew a walk with the bases loaded, forcing home Brett Gardner to earn his first career RBI.
-Rivera would go on to finish the game and earn his 500th career save as the Yankees swept the series at Citi Field.
+Rivera would go on to finish the game and earn his 500th career save, as the Yankees swept the series at Citi Field.

 May 22, 2010 had the Mets win their first Subway Series game at Citi Field with a 5–3 victory over the Yankees.
 Countering that, on June 20, 2010, the Yankees earned their 9,500th franchise victory with a 4–0 win over the Mets.
 Mark Teixeira provided the only runs of the game with a third-inning grand slam off of Johan Santana.